solodev/google-translator/README.md

 ## HTML

-The Hero Image Form contains the following HTML markup.
+The translation toolbar is created with the following HTML:

 ```
 <div class="ct-topbar">